nwithan8/pytulli/README.md

 You can optionally pass ``verbose=True`` into the API declaration to produce verbose debugging logs and error messages.

+Additional utilities and shortcuts can be accessed via the `tautulli.tools` module.

 # Documentation

 Documentation available on [ReadTheDocs](https://pytulli.readthedocs.io/en/latest/documentation.html)